How to Use Trello as a Freelancer

 Freelancers are constantly juggling projects in different stages of completion.
 You probably have a client who wants you to make changes to your work, a prospective client gave you a test project to see whether you are the right fit, you need to send an invoice to another client, and you still need to come up with some brilliant ideas for every job you get.
 Yet, all these tasks have tight deadlines, which you can’t afford to miss.
 So what do you do?
 Enter Trello.

 Trello is a flexible project management application that allows you to carefully track the progress of every project you’re working on.
-It has a simple and intuitive dashboard, which you can use to organize, plan, prioritize, and visually monitor the status of work.
-At a glance, you can see what’s complete, what needs to be done, and what’s the delivery date of each task.
+It has a simple and intuitive dashboard, which you can use to organize, plan, prioritize, and visually monitor work status.
+At a glance, you can see what’s complete, what needs to be done, and the delivery date of each task.
 To help you get more creative and productive, Trello integrates with other tools.
-If you ever need a Trello Power-Up that offers advanced reporting and exporting features, checkout Bridge24 for Trello.

 Why Use Trello?

 From proposals to pitches, drafts to deadlines, quotes to invoices; freelancers have a lot of tasks to juggle.
 Even if you consider yourself orderly and good at managing your work, it’s a professional practice to have a project management platform to help you document your projects, see how you are investing your time, and learn where you need to improve.
 With a PM tool like Trello, it becomes easier to keep your clients happy.
 But why Trello?

 One of the biggest advantages of Trello is that it’s very flexible, allowing you to adapt it to take on any project.
 Whether you are a photographer, programmer, writer, or graphics designer, Trello will work for you.
 It’s also very visual, helping you to track the status of different tasks in one glance.
 It divides projects into columns called lists and the lists into tasks called cards.
 Let’s take a look at some of Trello’s basic features.